Streaming SSR

 - The

-<Await>component renders thefallbackuntil the promise resolves, then renders the children
+<Await>component shows itsfallbackprop until the promise resolves, then renders the children

-Each <Await> component is backed by a React <Suspense> boundary.
+Each <Await> component creates its own React <Suspense> boundary internally.
 When the promise resolves, React replaces the fallback content in-place without a full re-render.
 On the client after hydration, this is the same mechanism React uses for lazy-loaded components.

-Section titled “When to use streaming”Use defer() when you have data with different loading speeds:
+Section titled “When should I use streaming?”Use defer() when you have data with different loading speeds:

 - Fast data (user session, cached config) → return directly